 In 1969 Coleman found his creative energies welcomed by Walt Disney Productions.
 As an animation background designer, Coleman styled and worked on nine feature films and over 30 short subjects.
-Winnie the Pooh, The Little Mermaid and Beauty and the Beast came to life with James Coleman’s background images gracing the silver screen.
-Twenty-two years with Disney found him ready to develop all of his time and talent to the love of his life, fine art.
+Winnie the Pooh, The Little Mermaid, and Beauty and the Beast came to life with James Coleman’s background images gracing the silver screen.
+Twenty-two years with Disney found him ready to develop his time and talent to the love of his life, fine art.

-Coleman began doing paintings of the islands in the early 1980’s.
-“Originally Hawaii was an escape for me, a place to recharge my batteries and enjoy the peace and tranquility of a heaven on earth.
-The land, its history and its people were my secret to serenity and relaxation.
+“Originally, Hawaii was an escape for me, a place to recharge my batteries and enjoy the peace and tranquility of heaven on earth.
+The land, its history, and its people were my secret to serenity and relaxation.
 Soon my love for these beautiful islands and its people began to translate into my paintings.
-My desire has been to connect those who view my work with the past, present and furure of the Hawaiian experience.”
+My desire has been to connect those who view my work with the past, present, and future of the Hawaiian experience.”

-The contribution made by Coleman to the world of art over the last twenty-six years, both in film and fine art, make him one of the most collected artists in contemporary art.
-His work is represented by some of the most prominent and respected galleries in North America, the Orient and the Hawaiian Islands.
+The contribution made by Coleman to the world of art over the last 26 years, both in film and fine art, makes him one of the most collected artists in contemporary art.
+His work is represented by some of the most prominent and respected galleries in North America, the Orient, and the Hawaiian Islands.